Download MP3 Audio Track

 “Duty done is the soul’s fireside” (Robert Browning).

-We lift a great burden from the shoulders of others when we accept the idea of our own responsibility.
-When those we deal with every day know we can be counted on to do what’s right and to be accountable for our own actions, they can rest easy in their relationship with us.
+We lift a great burden from the shoulders of others when we embrace the idea of our own responsibility.
+When those we deal with every day know we can be counted on to do what’s right and be accountable for our own actions, they can rest easy in their relationship with us.
 It’s a magnificent gift when we can say to others (and mean it), “I will hold up my end of our duties.
 You can count on me.”

 I slept and dreamed that life was joy,